cdslaborg/paramonted/generic/2/_includes/specmcmc.md

             will provide reliable estimates of the IAC.
             Note that the refinement strategy involves two separate phases of sample decorrelation.
-At the first stage, the Markov chain is decorrelated recursively (for as long as needed) based on the IAC of its compact format, where only the the uniquely-visited states are kept in the (compact) chain.
+At the first stage, the Markov chain is decorrelated recursively (for as long as needed) based on the IAC of its compact format, where only the uniquely-visited states are kept in the (compact) chain.
 Once the Markov chain is refined such that its compact format is fully decorrelated, the second phase of the decorrelation begins during which the Markov chain is decorrelated based on the IAC of the chain in its verbose (Markov) format.
 This process is repeated recursively for as long as there is any residual autocorrelation in the refined sample.